mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.0-rc3/index.md

 menuWeight: 80
 excerpt:
 ---
+These are the release notes for DC/OS 1.9.0 Release Candidate 3.

 [button color="purple" href="https://downloads.dcos.io/dcos/EarlyAccess/commit/e5b5e6e336763ba9c8ed2d8266c798873e501cb2/dcos_generate_config.sh"]Download DC/OS Open Source[/button]

-DC/OS 1.9 includes many new capabilities for Operators, and expands the collection of Data and Developer Services with a focus on:
+DC/OS 1.9 includes many new capabilities and expands the collection of data and developer services, with a focus on:
 - Tools for Production Operations - Monitoring and troubleshooting for distributed apps.
 - Broader Workload Support - From traditional apps to machine learning.
 - Security - New CLI capabilities, enhanced LDAP support, and many small improvements.
 - New data and developer services. <!-- NEED A LINK -->

+Please try out the new features and updated services.
+Provide any feedback through our support channel: [support.mesosphere.com](https://support.mesosphere.com/).

 ### Contents
 - [Breaking Changes](#breaking)